astropy/specutils/docs/specutils/fits_wcs.rst

 .. note::
     FITS keywords can encode two mappings from physical to logical to dispersion.
 A general approach to logical coordinate systems is in development.
-Currently, FITS readers ignore this information and might give wrong results.
+Currently, the FITS readers ignore this information and might give wrong results.

 Reading simple linear 1D WCS
 ----------------------------